 Series A in 2020

-Nine Square Therapeutics is discovering new small-molecule therapeutics for degenerative movement disorders including Parkinson’s disease and amyotrophic lateral sclerosis (ALS), as well as non-degenerative disorders such as essential tremor and dyskinesias, by integrating computational chemistry, biophysics, and computational biology into machine-learning-enabled cell profiling platforms for target identification, chemical optimization, and patient stratification.
-It was founded in 2020 and headquartered in New York, United States.
+Nine Square Therapeutics focuses on developing small-molecule therapeutics aimed at treating degenerative movement disorders such as Parkinson's disease and amyotrophic lateral sclerosis (ALS), as well as non-degenerative conditions like essential tremor and dyskinesias.
+Founded in 2020 and based in New York, the company employs a combination of computational chemistry, biophysics, and computational biology, utilizing machine-learning-enabled cell profiling platforms for target identification, chemical optimization, and patient stratification.
+This innovative approach allows for a more efficient and effective strategy in addressing the challenges posed by these complex medical conditions.

 Gala Therapeutics